Devanshi-Vadiya/CERS-SU/README.md

 ### 👥 Guest Emergency Mode *(Bystander Reporting)*

-> **New feature** — allows a logged-in user to report an emergency for someone else (e.g. road accident witnessed on a highway).
+> **Allows a logged-in user to report an emergency for someone else** — e.g., a road accident witnessed on a highway.

 <table>
 <tr><td>